Dedw3nTech/dedw3n/replit.md

 ## Known Issues
 - None currently - all major SEO and indexing issues have been resolved
+- **Soft 404 errors completely fixed** - Search Console should now properly crawl and index valid pages only

 ## Deployment Notes
 - Application runs on port 5000